avinizhanov/ux-dropzone-multiple/README.md

 export default class extends Controller {
     connect() {
-        this.element.addEventListener('dropzone:connect', this._onConnect);
+        this.element.addEventListener('dropzone-multiple:connect', this._onConnect);
-        this.element.addEventListener('dropzone:change', this._onChange);
+        this.element.addEventListener('dropzone-multiple:change', this._onChange);
-        this.element.addEventListener('dropzone:clear', this._onClear);
+        this.element.addEventListener('dropzone-multiple:clear', this._onClear);
     }

     disconnect() {
-        // You should always remove listeners when the controller is disconnected to avoid side-effects this.element.removeEventListener('dropzone:connect', this._onConnect);
+        // You should always remove listeners when the controller is disconnected to avoid side-effects this.element.removeEventListener('dropzone-multiple:connect', this._onConnect);
-        this.element.removeEventListener('dropzone:change', this._onChange);
+        this.element.removeEventListener('dropzone-multiple:change', this._onChange);
-        this.element.removeEventListener('dropzone:clear', this._onClear);
+        this.element.removeEventListener('dropzone-multiple:clear', this._onClear);
     }

     _onConnect(event) {